What do you think about ranking?

 Make Some Cornerstone Posts and Emphasize Them the Most

 You should also select some posts as the heart of your blog.
-These kinds of posts will play the vital role of your blog.
+These kinds of posts will play the vital role in your blog.
 You’ll often link them so that your readers know that the posts are quite valuable.

 Yoast SEO has started a feature called the Cornerstone posts which can help you mark the main posts of your blog.